-For good reason, North Carolina state law requires bicycles operated at night to be equipped with a white headlamp in front and a red light or reflective garment in back.
+For good reason, North Carolina state law (§ 20-129.e) requires bicycles operated at night to be equipped with a white headlamp in front and rear reflector plus red lamp or reflective garment in back.
 Never ride at night without a headlamp and a rear lamp.
 Although most bicycles are sold with small “toy” reflectors, these are terribly inadequate for safe night cycling.
 The car-bike collision rate is several times higher at night than during daylight, but the vast majority of these crashes involve cyclists operating without proper nighttime equipment and can be easily prevented.
 Proper equipment makes cyclists visible to other road users and can make cycling at night much safer than statistics suggest that it is.

 Proper bicycle lighting is important for two reasons:

 - It makes you visible and predictable to other road users

 - It can help you see well enough to avoid hazards and navigate your way

 Many cyclists ride in urban environments where they feel that they can see well enough to navigate, so they don’t bother with headlamps.
 This can be very dangerous, because without a headlamp other drivers often do not see them, even under street lamps.
 Reflectors can provide good visibility for overtaking traffic under some circumstances, but most dangers of car-bike collisions come from the front or side of the cyclist.
 The headlamp beams of vehicles on intersecting paths with cyclists often do not shine upon the reflectors of a bicycle until it is too late for the motorist to yield right of way or avoid collision.
 The figure below shows the positions of two vehicles that might be about to drive out or turn across the cyclist’s path

 Vehicle headlamps often do not illuminate the cyclist’s reflectors, creating a danger at intersections.

 The photos below show the difference in visibility of a cyclist with and without a front headlamp.